chkn/HybridKit/Readme.md

 ### Here's what it does:

-- Call JavaScript functions inside the web view using C# `dynamic`
-- Get/set values on JavaScript objects inside the web view from C#
+- Call script functions and get/set values on script objects from C# using `dynamic`
-- Marshal simple values between JavaScript and C# by value (JSON)
+	- Marshals simple values between script and C# by value (JSON)
-- Marshal complex JavaScript objects to C# by reference
+	- Marshals complex script objects to C# by reference
-- Catch JavaScript exceptions in C#
+- Catch script exceptions in C#

 ### Here's what it doesn't do (yet):

-- Call C# methods from JavaScript
+- Call C# methods from a script within the web view
-- Attach C# event handlers to JavaScript events
+- Attach C# event handlers to events on script objects
 - Create strongly-typed wrappers for JavaScript APIs
-- Marshal complex C# objects to JavaScript by reference

 # Getting Started

 1. Add HybridKit to your app.
 2. Add the following references to your project:
 	+ `Microsoft.CSharp`
+	+ For Android only:
-	+ `Mono.Android.Export` (Android only)
+		- `Mono.Android.Export`
-3. Create the web view as appropriate for your platform:
+		- `Xamarin.Forms` (currently required even if your project does not use it)

+Note that for Xamarin.Forms, HybridKit currently requires Xamarin.Forms 1.3.1 or later.
+At this time, you need to select `Show pre-release packages` in the NuGet gallery to install this on your project.

+## Create the Web View

 ### Xamarin.iOS

 On iOS, the HybridKit API is exposed as extension methods on `UIWebView`:

 ```
+using UIKit;
 using HybridKit;
 // ...
 var webView = new UIWebView ();